-On 10 April 2018 Argentina’s instrument of accession to the Convention on International Interests in Mobile Equipment and to the Protocol to the Convention on International Interests in Mobile Equipment on Matters specific to Aircraft Equipment was deposited with UNIDROIT.
-Argentina made declarations under Articles 39(1)(a), 39(1)(b), 39(4), 53 and 54(2) of the Convention, and under Articles XIX, XXX(1), XXX(2) and XXX(3) of the Aircraft Protocol.
-The Convention and the Aircraft Protocol will enter into force for Argentina on 1 August 2018.
-Further details about the Convention and the Aircraft Protocol are available at the "Depositary Functions of UNIDROIT (Cape Town Convention) " and "Depositary Function of UNIDROIT (Aircraft Protocol)" pages.
+On 19 December 2018 Paraguay’s instruments of accession to the Convention on International Interests in Mobile Equipment and to the Protocol to the Convention on International Interests in Mobile Equipment on Matters specific to Aircraft Equipment were deposited with UNIDROIT.
+Paraguay made declarations under Articles 39(1)(a)-(b), 39(4), 53, and of 54(2), and under Articles XIX(1), XXX(1), XXX(2) and XXX(3) of the Aircraft Protocol.
+The Convention and the Aircraft Protocol will enter into force for Paraguay on 1 April 2019.
+Further details about the Convention and the Aircraft Protocol are available at the "Depositary Functions of UNIDROIT (Cape Town Convention) " and "Depositary Functions of UNIDROIT (Aircraft Protocol)" pages.